 Entrevista audio [dos]

-"If I have courage, it's because the Federation women have given it to me.
+In the early 1980s Maria Elena Moyano played a key role in setting up the 'Federacion Popular de Mujeres de Villa El Salvador' ( FEPOMUVES), Popular Federation of Women of Villa El Salvador, created in 1983, whose mandate included "If I have courage, it's because the Federation women have given it to me.
 On the same day that [the Shining Path] put a bomb in our offices, we met.
 We reacted rapidly.
 This gave me strength and a sense of worthiness.
 There, the women agreed to reject and repudiate the Shining Path and even publicly name them.
 Also, inspired by the example of Villa El Salvador, the metropolitan association of soup kitchens agreed to sponsor a march against hunger and terror."

+Paul's Paella Recipe - the first meal I cooked for Lou!
 All quantities are very approximate, it's all done by sight and cost!

 A kilo of mussels or so, less if they are pricey!